mrdrbob/parse-ls/README.md

 command = get-command |> $or set-command |> $or command-block
 ```

-`always ()` - Always returns a result without consuming input.
+`always (value)` - Always returns a result without consuming input.
 Useful for optional values or starting off with a particular object as the value.

+`always-new (callback)` - Always returns the result of the callback without consuming input.
+Useful for returning new objects with each execution of the rule.

 `parse ()` - Attempts to parse the input, returns the value if successful, otherwise false